schadenfred/proscrypt-koans/README.md

 > web_1       | * Listening on tcp://0.0.0.0:3000
 > web_1       | Use Ctrl-C to stop

+Now hit Ctrl-C.

-Now hit Ctrl-C to before restarting both containers at the same time:
+When the terminal reappears, start both containers at the same time:

 `$ docker-compose up`

-...and you should see output from the web appliation container and the database conatainer it stores shit in, concatenated.
+...and you should see output from the web application container and the database container, concatenated.

-Let's shut both containers down before restarting them in a detached state:
+Shut both containers down before restarting them in a detached state:

 `$ docker-compose up -d`